ED NOTE: Evangeline closed in November of 2010. I will miss you crispy calf's brain fritter.

 Here's Roomie A's Poulet Roti or lemon thyme roast half chicken with toasted pearl barley and haricot verts.
 I only snagged a bite of white meat, but the little I tasted was very juicy.
 The best part was the garlicky, lemony juices pooling on the plate.

-The great Internets tell me that a culotte steak is a part of the sirloin and can be a bit tough.
-This steak wasn't tough at all, and almost seemed like it had been braised.
+The culotte steak wasn't tough at all and almost seemed like it had been braised.
 It was topped with an onion compote, sweet and saucy.
 The server didn't ask for a temp on my meat, and I trusted that the chef would cook it just right.
-It's nice to feel you can trust the kitchen to properly handle your meat (heh).
+It's nice to feel you can trust the kitchen to properly handle your meat.

 Yeah, I've totally forgotten what kind of cheese this was.
-I know Uke will tell me... and that I should be duly impressed.
+I know Uke will tell me... and that I should be duly impressed (It's Jasper Hill's Caspian).
 But at first I was a little thrown by this cheese.
 I'm kind of a cheese novice, I'll admit.
 It's only recently that I've embraced blues and other funky cheeses.
 But when I mixed in a little honey, toasted nut dust, and the little grape/raisin things you see below, I thoroughly enjoyed the flavor of this cheese.

 Of course, for dessert, I couldn't pass up the chance to order creme brulee.
 I am a creme brulee hound, and I knew Evangeline would deliver a great one.
 The sugar was nice and thick and the custard silky, rich, and oh so awesome.

 I sampled Uke's Valrhona chocolate semifreddo, which seemed a little dry to me.
-I realize dry is a weird word, but that's what I think of.
+I realize dry is a weird word to describe ice cream, but that's what I think of.
 Like putting a spoonful of cocoa powder into your mouth.
 I must add that I am not a big chocolate girl, so maybe it's magical effects are just lost on me.
 I was just happy as a porker with my creme brulee.